Involving people is a fundamental part of an integrated to the planning, design and management of areas of land and water.

 - The interdisciplinary research project entitled Understanding and Acting Within Loweswater led the formation of a community-led forum to address the challenges posed by blue-green algae in a lake in Cumbria.
 A Policy and Practice Note produced by the Rural Economy and Land Use Programme summarises the findings.

-- The Lewes and Ouse Valley economics Project is involving local people in valuing what nature does for them.
-This includes involvement in the formation of a Neighbourhood Plan.
+- The Lewes and Ouse Valley economics Project involved local people in valuing what nature does for them.
+This included involvement in the formation of a Neighbourhood Plan.

-- In recent years, a variety of funding schemes have helped place-based projects involve people in the process of looking after their natural environment.
-An example in England is Access to Nature, a grants scheme within the Big Lottery Fund’s Changing Spaces programme.
+- A variety of funding schemes have helped place-based projects involve people in the process of looking after their natural environment.
+An example in England was the Access to Nature grants scheme within the Big Lottery Fund’s Changing Spaces programme.
 Access to Nature has published as a series of fourteen Learning Papers.

 Citizen science means involving the public in the study of the natural environment.
 It can occur at the national or local level and is one aspect of involving people in the management of the natural environment.